-The production and content of Vertigo is the sole responsibility of an editorial team of at least 2 elected annually by the student body.
-Candidates for the Vertigo editorial team must complete individual nomination forms, and a List registration form.
+The production and content of Vertigo is the sole responsibility of an editorial team of between 6 and 12 students elected annually by the student body.
+Candidates for the Vertigo editorial team must complete individual nomination forms, and a List Registration form.

 2. How to nominate

-The nomination of a candidate for election shall be made in writing on the Nomination Form, signed by three (3) students eligible to vote and countersigned by the candidate indicating her/his willingness to accept the nomination.
-Nomination forms (with all relevant sections completed) must be delivered by email to the Returning Officer, OR by hand to the Association Office at Broadway.
+The nomination of a candidate for election shall be made in writing on the approved Nomination Form, signed by three (3) students eligible to vote for that particular position and countersigned by the candidate indicating their willingness to accept the nomination.

 Candidates may also submit a policy statement and a photograph for identification to appear in the election edition of Vertigo (this is not compulsory but advised).

 Policy Statements and Photos must also be provided digitally, via USB or email.